Task details

 receives the request regardless of the Snaplex configured on the task.
 The

 URL is required for high availability (HA).
-Click the copy icon (
+You can dynamically route the

 ) to copy it.

-- Alternate URL: The URL for the Groundplex or a Cloudplex with a load
+- Alternate URL: This URL is used for the Groundplex or a Cloudplex with a

 - Callback URL (Policy Configuration): The URL the OAuth application redirects